hotenov/playlist-along/docs/truestory.rst

 Initial Logic
 --------------

-*  It takes and read original playlist file with absolute paths.
+*  It takes and read origin playlist file with absolute paths.
 *  Then It cuts absolute (full) file path, leaving only file name (tail or the `final path component`_ in 'pathlib')
 *  Then it replaces (substitutes) ``[`` ``]`` ``#`` with ``%5B`` and ``%5D`` and ``%23``